MireilleBF/RIMELBook/what-about-organization.md

 # What about Organization ?

-In this chapter we’ll be interested in the organizational differences between the two ORMs, to do so, we’ll examine the implementation of two features of our choosing: Caching, and dialects \[define caching and dialects ??\], the reason behind this choice is the fact the we find them interesting and also to make this study a bit more specific, given that ORMs cover a big variety of functionalities
+In this chapter we’ll be interested in the organizational differences between the two ORMs, to do so, we’ll examine the implementation of two features of our choosing: Caching, and dialects \[define caching and dialects ??\], the reason behind this choice is the fact the we find them interesting and also to make this study a bit more specific, given that ORMs cover a big variety of functionalities,

 To do so, We will try to answer the following questions :